 This year things are looking different for our family since I’ve decided to relaunch my business coaching for mompreneurs.
 A few things have had to change in our routines and how we “do school” in order for that to happen for me, though.
-I’m going to give you a few pointers in this post about how to make life easier for those of you who are working from home while homeschooling.
+I’m going to give you a few pointers in this post about how to make life easier for those of you who are working while homeschooling (especially working from home).
 I’m still trying to figure it out as I go, but here are some tips that have made life easier for us so far.

 **NOTE: this post was originally written in 2014 when I had a middle schooler and kindergartner.
 Listening to the podcast will give you an updated view on what things are like in my life currently- in 2017.
 Just hit the play button above or subscribe in Itunes.)

 Tips for working while homeschooling

 What are some tips that can help be a mompreneur while educating your kids at the same time?